gabrielmslima/wallpapers/README.md

 # Wallpapers

 This repository hosts a collection of wallpapers for desktop use.
-You can view and download the wallpapers from the [wallpaper gallery](https://gabrielmslima.pythonanywhere.com/wallpapers).
+You can view and download the wallpapers from the [wallpaper gallery](https://gabrielmslima.pythonanywhere.com/wallpapers) that i made, code on this [repo](https://github.com/gabrielmslima/wallpaper-app).

 ## Table of Contents
 - [Installation](#installation)